Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 02 nov 2023

 * *1.5 hours* After a very successful bit coding, it is now possible to go from end to end with the generation/extraction, to simulation to visualisation of a chemical mixture being passed through a simulated LCMS experiment.

+* *1.5 hours* I have now added a variety of custom widgets regarding the uploading of different file types and also for selecting whether files should be replaced or not.
+Functionality for parsing these new widgets still has to be implemented come to think of it as I type this, but at least the graphical side of things is sorted and there at least is a visible option for all different possible params.